CaptainMirage/CaptainMirage/README.md

 Reach out to me at CaptainDecoys@proton.me and/or captainmirage on discord if you have any questions or just want to chat.
 I'm always here for my fellow fans!

-## what i'm up to
+## whats on deck

-working on something probably, check my activity, if nothing is going on there it means im making a game on unity or unreal and cant be bothered updating my readme every day (currently done with my 20 second game jam! go check it out!)
+working on some project probably, check my activity, if nothing is going on there it means im making a game on unity or unreal and cant be bothered updating my readme every day (currently done with my 20 second game jam! go check it out!)

 Also building something new, a first-person parkour game.
 More on that when it's ready.